 4. Citronella Candles

-Turn your wine bottles into gorgeous centerpieces you can display in your room or during your next dinner party.
+Decorate wine bottles into gorgeous centerpieces you can display in your room or during your next dinner party.
 To create this project, simply spray paint your bottles in your preferred color.
-Once dried, put on a light coating of glue and sprinkle on a few pinches of glitter.
+Once dried, brush on a light coating of glue and sprinkle on a few pinches of glitter.

 Tip: When working with glitter, I recommend laying out a sheet of paper to catch the excess.
 This will help reduce the clean up after the project is done.